puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 ### Name/Namevar

-Most types have an attribute which identifies a resource _on the target system._ This special attribute is called the "namevar," and the attribute itself is often (but not always) just `name`.
+Most resource types have an attribute which identifies a resource _on the target system._ This special attribute is called the "namevar," and the attribute itself is often (but not always) just `name`.
 For example, the `name` of a service or package is the name by which the system's service or package tools will recognize it.
-On the other hand, the file type's namevar is `path`, the file's location on disk.
+On the other hand, the `file` type's namevar is `path`, the file's location on disk.

-The [type reference][types] lists the namevars for all of the core resource types.
-For custom resource types, check the documentation for the module that provides the type.
+The [resource type reference][types] lists the namevars for all of the core resource types.
+For custom resource types, check the documentation for the module that provides that resource type.

 Namevar values **must be unique per resource type,** with only rare exceptions (such as `exec`).